centralnicgroup-opensource/rtldev-middleware-python-sdk/docs/developmentguide.rst

 * apply your desired changes / extensions
 * commit and push it to remote.
 Please follow these [commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
 We suggest to use [commitizen](https://github.com/commitizen/cz-cli/blob/master/README.md).
 * open a pull request (PR).
-* check if the Travis CI build check fails.
+* check if the CI process fails.
 If so, review your code (feel free to ask for help).
 * squash your commits as far as it makes sense
 * rebase your branch